jmorris0x0/terraform-provider-k8sconnect/docs/research/ux-diff-analysis.md

 - **Defeats the entire purpose of the provider**

 ### Option D: Hide yaml_body on Updates

+**UPDATE (2025-10-09): This option was fully investigated and ABANDONED.
+See ADR-013 for complete details.**

 **Change:**
 - Hide `field_ownership`
 - Keep `managed_state_projection` as is